Sangarshanan/sangarshanan.github.io/_posts/2019-11-09-behind-your-webapp.md

 ---

 The HTTP request that comes in breaks down into ENV variables which act as input and invokes a script which acts as a function and you get your output as an STDOUT...
-So if you just print hello world, it would be yout http response
+So if you just print hello world, it would be your http response

 As cool and simple as all this sounds, you can't afford to run the script every time you get a request

-So we need a seperate out the web server and the python application
+So we need a separate out the web server and the python application

 Enter WSGI

 Or as the cool people call it Web server gateway interface

-WSGI can be implemented with a simple function and every time there is a request we just call the function instaead of running an entire script
+WSGI can be implemented with a simple function and every time there is a request we just call the function instead of running an entire script

 ---